LP2X0X/PROGRAMMING/RUST/0 - General/Notes/Miscellaneous.md

 tags: rust, note
 ---

-- Unicode support is provided out of the box.
+- Unicode support is provided out of the box in Rust.